vulsdoc/vuls/docs/architecture-fast-root-scan.md

 ## With -offline option

+Scan with -offline option, vuls scans with no internet access.

 | Distribution|                             Scan Speed | Need Root Privilege |       OVAL | Need Internet Access|
 |:------------|:--------------------------------------:|:-------------------:|:----------:|:---------------------------------------:|
 | Alpine      |                                   Fast |　                No |  Supported |                                    No |